georgekouk27/recipes/README.md

 * See the ingredients list of a selected recipe
 * See the steps of a selected recipe
 * Watch the details of a selected step and a video if available
+* Add a widget of a recipe to your home screen

 ## Screens